 FCLNY raises public awareness on topics relevant to publicly sanctioned lethal violence, including abortion, war, the death penalty, assisted suicide, euthanasia and other forms of violence such as poverty, domestic violence, and human trafficking.
 FCLNY educates the public on the impact of these issues on women and culture.

-Check out FCLNY's Billboard, up in Buffalo, at the 290/I90 Exchange, during the month of December, 2019.
-Thank you to all of our Region One (Buffalo) supporters for making this happen!
-Please considering donating, if you haven't already.
+Thank you to all of our Region One (Buffalo) and Region Four (Albany) supporters for making this happen!
+Please consider donating, if you haven't already.
 Only together can we change this world for life and for peace!

 Women's Guide to Healthcare NY Brochure